 Radiotherapy to the prostate may cause permanent infertility.
 If you find this difficult to cope with or are worried, talk to your cancer doctor.
 You may be able to store sperm before treatment starts.
-We have more information in our booklet Cancer and fertility - information for men (see page 122).
+We have more information in our booklet Cancer and fertility (see page 136).